Introduction

 Browser protection

-Because clickjacking is performed using the browser, it also imperative that first and foremost, we protect the tool which attackers use to perpetrate their malice.
+Because clickjacking is performed using the browser, it is also imperative that first and foremost, we protect the tool that attackers use to perpetrate their malice.
 With the help of browser plugins such as NoScript and NotScript which invoke some JavaScript code that prohibits untrusted domains from performing actions on your browser.
 Initially, this may be annoying.
 However, once the user realizes the impact of clickjacking they want these plugins running.
 Organizations likewise should ensure or educate their users that they should make use of such tools so that the protection becomes a two-way shield against clickjacking.

 Framebusting/Framebreaking/Framekiller